 Safety Measures and Comfort

-Making sure your autistic child feels safe and comfy during the July 4th celebrations is super important.
-By taking steps to ensure their safety and making them feel at ease, you can help lessen their anxiety and the chance of sensory overload.
+It is super important to make sure your autistic child feels safe and comfy during the July 4th celebrations.
+By ensuring their safety and making them feel at ease, you can help lessen their anxiety and the chance of sensory overload.

 Personal Identification Options for Public Events